Deltares/deltaforge/README.md

 ## Credits

-This repository is heavily inspired by [miniforge/mambaforge](https://github.com/conda-forge/miniforge).
-For a much leaner setup, look at their project.
+This repository is heavily inspired by, and uses slightly modified scripts from,
+[miniforge/mambaforge](https://github.com/conda-forge/miniforge).
+For a much leaner setup, check at their project.